beshu-tech/readonlyrest-docs/kibana.md

 ```
 ## Common cookie encryption secret
-**WARNING⚠️: this only works with Kibana 5.x.
-Use sticky sessions in your load balancer instead**
 When you run multiple Kibana instances behind a load balancer, a user will have their identity cookie created and encrypted in one instance.

 A fresh cookie encryption key is generated at startup time on every Kibana node.
 This means that each Kibana instance behind the load balancer will have a different encryption key.